Druthi07/TechSophy-Telematics-Based-Usage-Insurance-System/README.md

 - Real-Time Data Handling:
   - Processes each trip as a data stream.

+## Docker Usage

+To build and run the system inside Docker:

+1. Build the Docker image:
+docker build -t telematics-insurance .

+2. Run the container:
+docker run -it telematics-insurance

+3. To persist files or logs from the container to your local machine: docker run -it -v ${PWD}:/app telematics-insurance
 ## Notes

 - This program is for demo purposes only.